jon-jacky/Piety/BRANCH.md

 Recent work in the *rewrite* branch:

+- 28 Jul 2025:  Merge the *reader* branch back into the *rewrite* branch.

--  6 Apr 2025: Begin *reader* branch to experiment with a reader window beside the editor windows.
+-  6 Apr 2025: Begin *reader* branch to experiment with a viewer window beside the editor windows.

 -  6 Apr 2025: Merge the *browser* branch back into the *rewrite* branch.